semaphoreci/semaphore/docs/docs/getting-started/tour/sign-up.md

 ## What's next?

-In the next section we'll create our first project.
+In the next section, we'll create our first project.